sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 ### Ramping it up!

-With that test as a baseline, I then ran a series of test, each 20 seconds long, starting with a single VU and increasing the number of VUs with each test.
+With that test as a baseline, I then ran a series of test, each 60 seconds long, starting with 6 Virtual Users and increasing the number of VUs with each test.
 The most important of the metrics statistics is `http_req_duration` which represents is the total request time (`http_req_sending + http_req_waiting + http_req_receiving`).

-{{< img-link "images/http_req_duration.png" "images/http_req_duration.png" "The plot you all came here for!">}}
+{{< img-link "images/http_req_duration.png" "images/http_req_duration.png" "Unsuprisingly... caching makes a big difference">}}

+{{< img-link "images/http_req_duration_zoomed_thumbnail.png" "images/http_req_duration_zoomed.png" "Click for full size image">}}

-Up until around 20 VUs, the response time remains flat, with an uncached median of 35ms and a cached median of 21ms.
+Up until around 50 VUs, the response time remains flat, with an uncached median of 68ms and a cached median of 31ms.

-After 50 VUs, the response rates begin to climb in a mostly linear fashion and at 800 VUs, at which point the uncached median was 451ms and the cached median was 182ms.
-As would be expected at these higher loads, most (~75%) of the of `http_req_duration` is spent in the `http_req_waiting` stage.
+After 50 VUs, the response rates begin to climb in a linear fashion.
+At 800 VUs the uncached median was 349ms and the cached median was 67ms.
+As would be expected at these higher loads, most (90+%) of the of `http_req_duration` is spent in the `http_req_waiting` stage.

-The uncached configuration finally gave in during the 1536 virtual user test, and 29% of the pageloads included a response other than `200 OK`.
+The uncached configuration finally gave out during the 1600 virtual user test, with only 414 successfully responses, indicating that ~74% of the Virtual Users never received a response.

 #### Virtual Users and Server Load

 It is important to note here that while the Virtual Users run in parallel with each other, they run in serial with themselves.
-By this I mean that any individual VU waits until its current pageload is complete before making a new request.
-As the server slows down under load, this causes the total rate of requests to drop in the tests with more than 200 VUs.
+By this I mean that any individual VU waits until its current pageload is complete before making a new set of requests.
+As the server slows down under load, this causes the total rate of requests to drop in the more demanding tests.
 This can be clearly seen in the total amount of data received during the tests plotted below.
-Data received scales linearly with the number of pageloads (except for the final uncached data point where the failed requests would cause it to be lower by ~30% relative to the number of requests made).

-{{< img-link "images/data_received.png" "images/data_received.png" "Data recieved (and pageloads/s) peaks around 200 Virtual Users">}}
+{{< img-link "images/data_received.png" "images/data_received.png" "Data recieved (and pageloads/s) peaks before the more demanding tests">}}

 These were the two most informative plots, but all of the data and code to generate plots can be found in a notebook in this [GitHub repo](https://github.com/sidpalas/f1-micro-caddy-benchmark).
 You can load an interactive copy of the notebook using the following binder link: